 How do I know if I am in default?

 The National Student Loan Data System (NSLDS) is the U.S. Department of Education's (ED's) central database for student aid.
 NSLDS receives data from schools, guaranty agencies, the Direct Loan program, and other Department of ED programs.
 NSLDS Student Access provides a centralized, integrated view of Title IV loans and grants so that recipients of Title IV Aid can access and inquire about their Title IV loans and/or grant data.

 In order to access your federal loan information and current loan servicer, please visit studentaid.gov.

 1. Log into your account with your FSA ID and select "My Aid" from the drop-down menu

 3. View loan servicer information

 Note: "My Federal Student Aid" will not include information about any private student loans you may have received.
 Contact the loan holder of your private student loans for loan information.

 How do I ?

 One way to get out of default is to repay the defaulted loan in full, but that may not be a practical option for most borrowers.
-The two main ways to get out of default are loan rehabilitation and loan consolidation.
+Loan rehabilitation and loan consolidation are the two main ways to get out of default.
 While loan rehabilitation takes several months to complete, you can quickly apply for loan consolidation.
 However, loan rehabilitation provides certain benefits that are not available through loan consolidation.